bigdataprocessor/bigdataprocessor2/README.md

     t3
 ```

 Motivation: This is useful when data is warped due to an acquisition process that renders x-y-z non-orthogonal.
 Examples are when a stage movement is not orthogonal to the field of view.
 Also useful in single objective light sheet microscopy.

+***Manual Transform***

+Instead of entering an affine transformation one can also interactively transform an image:

+- select the BDV window and press `T`: it will start the manual transform
+- e.g. press `Z` to make the Z axis the axis of rotation
+- e.g. use the arrow keys to rotate your image
+- press `T` again to fix the transformation

+Then your image will be transformed.

 ## Save